Chart Color Schemes

 Biggera Waters has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 12 projects likely to affect this region.
-Notable projects include Harbour Shores, Marine Parade, Biggera Waters, Kokomo Gold Coast, and Harbour Town Premium Outlets Expansion.
-The following details those considered most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 12 projects likely impacting the region.
+Notable projects are Harbour Shores, Marine Parade, Biggera Waters, Kokomo Gold Coast, and Harbour Town Premium Outlets Expansion.
+The following details projects expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.